|

 - ORAH:

-Hebrew name meaning "light."
+Variant spelling of Hebrew Ora, meaning "light."

-- ORALEE:
+- ORALEE

-Variant of English Oralie, meaning "golden."
+- Variant spelling of English Oralie, meaning "golden."

 - ORALIE:

-English variant of French Aurélie,
+English form of French Aurélie,

 meaning "golden."